Free Read #1: Second Chance at Stonybrook

 Sophie woke with a start.
 She must have slept longer than she thought because it was dark.
 Not just with the fall of evening but the heaviness of rainclouds letting loose their fury on the world.
 A spear of lightning brought the room into brief focus before darkness fell again, even more heavily.

 Adam’s predicted storm had finally arrived, and with a vengeance.

 She glanced at the clock.
-I was only six o'clock but it felt like midnight.
+I was only six in the evening, but it felt like midnight.
 And she was hungry.
 She should go and see if Mr Sexy Cheat would like to prepare some dinner for her.
 She might as well make him pay for his sins in the only ways open to her.